-St Polycarp's Catholic Primary School expects learners' personal devices and mobile phones to be kept in a secure place during the school day.
+St Polycarp's Catholic Primary School expects learners' personal devices and mobile phones to be kept in a secure place during the school day (handed in to the school office).

 If a learner needs to contact their parents or carers they will be allowed to use the school phone.